dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 ### Introduction

 The goal of this article is to design a simple password validator that can be configured by composing independent validation policies.
-As a baseline requirement, our validator will verify that a password length falls within an allowed range, `[Min_sz, Max_sz]`, and that it does not contain ASCII whitespace characters.
+As a baseline requirement, our validator will verify that the password length falls within the allowed range `[Min_sz, Max_sz]` and that the password contains no ASCII whitespace characters.
 Additional rules can then be added to require the presence of digits, lowercase letters, uppercase letters, and/or special characters.